 Hyacinths will usually bloom for several years, though the size of the flowers tends to gradually decline.
 Muscari and alliums will also return to bloom again if the soil is well-drained and stays relatively dry during summer and winter.

 Tulips may bloom for several years if the soil conditions are ideal.
 Like muscari and alliums, they require loose, well-drained soil that gets hot and dry in the summer and stays cold and relatively dry in the winter.

 When tulips are planted in heavy soil that holds too much moisture, the bulbs have a tendency to split.
 If you have ever dug up a tulip bulb after it has bloomed, you may have seen this yourself.
 Once a tulip bulb has split into two or more sections, it no longer has enough energy to produce a full-size blossom.
 Some types of tulips are less prone to splitting and more likely to rebloom.
 These include most species tulips, Darwin hybrids, emperor tulips and some triumph tulips.

 Removing Spent Flowers

-Another option is to plant tulips in a cutting garden or even in your vegetable garden.
+Another option is to plant your bulbs in a dedicated area where you won’t mind seeing the foliage.
+For tulips and hyacinths, this could be in a cutting garden or even part of your vegetable garden.
 Alliums and daffodils are ideal for wilder areas where their ripening foliage will be out of sight.
-It's also possible to dig up your spring bulbs when they have finished flowering and plant them – with their foliage still attached – in a holding bed.
-When fall comes, you can dig up the bulbs and move them back.
+It's also possible to dig up your spring bulbs immediately after they finish flowering and replant them – with their foliage still attached – in a holding bed.
+When fall comes, dig up the bulbs and move them back.